 The formal proof of Corollary~\ref{cor:BlossomWorks} is done by computation induction using the induction principle that results from the termination proof of that recursive function.
 We use this methodology that is based on Isabelle/HOL's function package~\cite{functionPackageIsabelle} for modelling and reasoning about all the major algorithms that we consider in this paper: we model them as recursive functions and prove facts about them using computation induction.
 For such recursive functions, the induction principle as well as the defining equations are conditional on the input being one on which the function is well-defined (e.g.\ inputs for which the predicate \isa{find\_max\_matching\_dom} in Listing~\ref{isabelle:findMaxMatchingTerminates} applies).

 The termination proof of the algorithm is based on showing that $\card{\graph\setminus\matching}$ decreases with every recursive call.
 The termination theorem is shown in Listing~\ref{isabelle:findMaxMatchingTerminates}, where it is shown that the algorithm terminates, if it starts with a finite matching. \begin{myremark} Our proof of Berge's lemma is similar to the exposition in Bondy and Morty's textbook~\cite[Chapter 16]{bondyGraphTheory}, which is a standard textbook on graph theory.
-However, there is a significant difference when it comes to the proof Lemma~\ref{lem:symmDiffStruct}, where in the formal proof we have the extra task of showing that the case analysis performed within that lemma is exhaustive, while in all informal treatments this is not considered.
+However, there is a significant difference when it comes to the proof Lemma~\ref{lem:symmDiffStruct}.
+In the formal proof we have the extra task of showing that the case analysis performed within that lemma is exhaustive.
+In all informal treatments, on the other hand, that is not considered.
 Informally, it is obvious that if a set of edges cannot be arranged into a path, it is either a cycle or there is a vertex on which two edges are incident.
-In the formalisation, on the other hand, that took a majority of the effort of proving Lemma~\ref{lem:symmDiffStruct}.
-This is an example of a theme that is recurring in formalising reasoning that uses appeals to graphical or geometric intuition, and was documented by a number of authors, including us~\cite{RankingIsabelle,ScalingIsabelle,GreensIsabelle,hprinciple}. \end{myremark}
+In the formalisation showing that exhaustiveness took a majority of the effort of proving Lemma~\ref{lem:symmDiffStruct}.
+This is an example of a theme which is recurring in formalising reasoning that appeals to graphical or geometric intuition, and was documented by a number of authors, including us~\cite{RankingIsabelle,ScalingIsabelle,GreensIsabelle,hpcpl,poincarebendixson}. \end{myremark}